-Morava^(b)
+Morava()

-Description: hairy, oblong, large adult leaves with dark-green foliage.
-Dark-purple flowers on short stalks.
-Very long, narrow pods containing large, dark-brown, pillow-shaped seed, which is beige when split.
-Seed size: 8.3 g/100 seeds.
+Description - hairy, oblong large adult leaves with dark green foliage.
+Dark purple flowers on short stalks.
+Very long, narrow pods containing pillow-shaped, large, dark brown seed, which is beige when split.
+Seed size is 8.3 g/100 seeds.

-Developed in 1998 by the Australian National Vetch Breeding Program (ANVBP), Morava $^{(b)}$ is a late-flowering vetch variety with 100% soft seeds.
+Developed in 1998 by the Australian National Vetch Breeding Program (ANVBP), Morava^{φ} is a late-flowering vetch variety with 100% soft seeds.
 It has large seed and is more resistant to shattering than other vetch varieties.

-Morava $^{()}$ has superior grain yield to other vetches in the high-rainfall areas and, in all other areas, has a higher yield than Blanchefleur, Languedoc and Cummins where rust is present.
+Morava^{φ} has superior grain yield to other vetches in high-rainfall areas and, in all other areas, has a higher yield than Blanchefleur, Languedoc and Cummins where rust in present.